Poderi Vaiot, a Charming Winery in a UNESCO Heritage

-Poderi Vaiot locates in the historic region of Piedmont, a UNESCO World Heritage site because of its cultural landscape.
-The winery’s three vineyards on Roero hills stretch out as far as the human eye can see.
+Poderi Vaiot is located in the historic region of Piedmont, a UNESCO World Heritage site because of its cultural landscape.
+The winery’s three vineyards on Roero Hills stretch out as far as the human eye can see.
 The picturesque ravines, the ancient castles, and old villages surround the winery, giving a mesmerizing view.

 Poderi Vaiot, Winemaking is a Passed Down Family Secret